“You definitely have a special power somewhere! Find it”

 Yes, I have lots of good memories.
 I had really good energy as a kid.

 I always loved the Scouts and Cubs and canoeing on the lochs.
 It’s the little things.

 A long walk through the Scottish countryside on holiday, singing Beatles songs.

 I’m currently making a playlist for my 50th of songs from each era.
 Songs that lift my spirits are:

 Nina Simone – I Wish I knew How it Would Feel to be Free

 Cyndi Lauper – Girls Just Want to Have Fun

 What advice do you offer to friends when they are feeling overwhelmed?

 It’s not the best time to challenge them with Buddhist wisdom.

-“Don’t give me the Bhudda..”
+My wife often says, “Don’t give me the Buddha..”